|Employer Name: DESC

 - Other duties as assigned.

-- Ability to work flexible hours as required by program and staffing needs including evenings or weekends.
+- Ability to work flexible hours as required by program and staffing needs.

 - Subscribe to the philosophy of cooperation and continuity across programs and of consideration and respect for clients.